To be, or not to be a limited company. That is the question.

 My clients are usually medical referrals, like joint replacements and brain traumas, and so 2 days are never the same.

 I spent 2 years working with people in a rehabilitation focused environment, with a range of medical conditions or recovering from injuries and surgeries.
 Though the process can be slow, it’s vital to be able to return to top physical and mental performance.

 At Neil OC Performance, I remove the barriers many people with injury or illness face.
-Working closely with clients ensures they have the best possible experience and achieve results.
+Working closely with clients makes sure they have the best possible experience and achieve results.
 I prefer one-to-one, as I can give clients my full attention.

 I take a holistic approach to overall health, including all aspects of lifestyle, when assessing health and performance.
 Too many people live with unnecessary constant pain and chronic fatigue.
 A few simple adjustments over time can rectify this.